Postgraduate Research in Physics

 Doctor of Philosophy

 This is a research degree awarded for a thesis considered to be a substantially original contribution to the subject.
-Candidates are also required to attend two Honours courses with the approval of their Supervisor in the first three semesters of their candidature.
+Candidates are also required to attend two Honours-level courses with the approval of their Supervisor (details below).

 Master of Science (Research)